-The law requires employers with 50 or more employees to provide for previously disadvantaged groups, legally defined as “Africans or blacks,” “Coloureds,” and “Asians” and collectively constituting more than 90 percent of the population, to be represented adequately at all levels of the workforce.
-Nevertheless, blacks remained underrepresented, particularly at the professional and managerial levels (see section 7.d.).
-According to the 2015-16 Employment Equity Report, whites occupied 68.9 percent of top management positions, 58.1 percent of senior management positions, and 38 percent of professionally qualified positions while comprising only 9.9 percent of the economically active population.
-Blacks held 14.3 percent of top management positions (up from 13.6 percent in 2014-15), 21.2 percent of senior management positions (up from 20.5 percent in 2014-15), and 41.2 percent of all professional positions (up from 36.7 percent in 2014-15).
-Black women remained by far the most disadvantaged group in number and quality of management jobs.
+The law requires employers with 50 or more employees to provide for previously disadvantaged groups, legally defined as “Africans or blacks,” “Coloureds,” and “Asians” (collectively constituting more than 90 percent of the population) to be represented adequately at all levels of the workforce.
+Nevertheless, blacks remained underrepresented, at the professional and managerial levels (see section 7.d.).
+According to the 2016-2017 Employment Equity Report, whites occupied 69 percent of top management positions, 58 percent of senior management positions, and 38 percent of professionally qualified positions, while comprising only 10 percent of the population.

 Xenophobic attacks on foreign African migrants and ethnic minorities occurred and sometimes resulted in death, injury, and displacement.
 Incidents of xenophobic violence generally were concentrated in areas characterized by poverty and lack of services.
 Citizens blamed immigrants for increased crime and the loss of jobs and housing.
 According to researchers from the African Center for Migration and Society, perpetrators of crimes against foreigners enjoyed relative impunity.